This content is excerpted from EyeNet’s MIPS 2021; also see the Academy’s MIPS hub page.

-Performance period: 90 consecutive days for all scored measures, but the unscored Security Risk Analysis can be performed at any time of calendar year.
+Performance period: The same 90+ consecutive days for all scored measures, but the unscored Security Risk Analysis measure can be performed at any time of the calendar year.

 Collection types: Like last year, you can report your PI measures manually via the IRIS Registry, via the CMS QPP attestation portal, or possibly via your EHR vendor (check that your vendor offers this option, and ask about deadlines and fees).